 Does chlorine kill algae?

 Chlorine is a great algae killer.
-Keeping your hot tub chlorine level at between 2 and 4 ppm (parts per million) will ensure that any algae that finds its way into it will be killed before it has a chance to grow.
+Keeping your hot tub chlorine level at between 2 and 4 ppm (parts per million) will ensure that any algae that may find its way into it will be killed before it has a chance to grow.

 Will bleach kill algae in a hot tub?